What is workplace bullying?

 - In the end you may have to make a formal complaint and go through the grievance procedure.
-If you do take this route, never go to a meeting connected with the complaint without your union rep or a friend as a witness.
+If you do take this route, never go to a meeting connected with the complaint without your union representative or a friend as a witness.

 When things go wrong at work – be it injury, illness, sex discrimination or bullying – unions are often the only way to secure redress or compensation.
-Last year alone, union legal services won a record £330 million for their members.

 Unions work to ensure the workplace is a healthy environment and tackle bullying, harassment and discrimination aiming to win opportunities for all.
 Everyone has the right to join a union and your employer doesn’t even need to know you have joined.
 And at an average weekly rate of less than £2 a week, joining a union costs less than you think.